mtklein/gba/README.md

-# GBA Hello World
+# GBA Bouncing Ball

-This repository builds a minimal Game Boy Advance ROM using C and Ninja.
+This repository builds a simple Game Boy Advance ROM that displays a ball bouncing around the screen.

 Run `ninja` to produce `hello.gba`.
 On Mac first `brew install llvm lld`.